cheminfo/hds/doc/README.md

 * [mongoose](http://mongoosejs.com/) - Main library used for most of the interactions with mongoDB
 * [Mongo DB](https://github.com/mongodb/node-mongodb-native/) - The native Node JS driver is used to manage files in GridFS
 * ES6 promises - Asynchronous code uses promises.
-Native ones if node's version is high enough or [Bluebird](https://github.com/petkaantonov/bluebird/)

 ## How to use it ?